zibz0017/QuartzVault/content/Parenting.md

 			- Yiddishkeit should be a positive experience.[^8]
 			- There should not be inconsistency between what children learn in school and what they see from parents at home.[^8]
 			- Parents need to be on the same page.[^8]
-			- Don't make mitzvos a source of stress (by yelling/nag at them, having tense shabbos meals, etc.)[^8]
+			- Don't make מצוות a source of stress (by yelling/nag at them, having tense שבת meals, etc.)[^8]
 			- Don't tell children to tell collectors that the parents aren't home.[^8]
 			- Be careful not to treat your children like nachas machines.
 The parents' focus should be on the child, not the parents.[^8]
 			- Children should not be made to do more than they can handle.[^8]